 Here’s a few to check out:

-Using long-tail keywords as part of your SEO strategy puts your business in touch with the potential customers who are already actively shopping for your services.
+Using long-tail keywords as part of your SEO strategy establishes communication between your business and the potential customers who are already actively shopping for your goods and services.
 It’s a win-win for you and your business: better search rankings and more qualified search traffic.

 Want more information?
 Check out these sources.